rackerlabs/design-system/_docs/style/colors.md

 layout: docs
 category: Style
 usage: |
-  The Helix color palette consists of deep modern hues juxtaposed with simple monochromatic environments.
+  The Helix color palette consists of deep modern hues with dichromatic steel and gray families.
 Our color palette has been selected to enhance usability while adhering to accessibility criteria.
-Guidelines for color usage are outlined for individual components.
+The guidelines outline color usage for individual components.

 resource: true
 status: complete
 ---